 Most photos on this site may be ordered in print format.
-The exception are street photographs, which may not be downloaded or printed.
+The exception is street photographs, which may not be downloaded or printed.

 Photos will have purchase options automatically displayed in a panel to the right of the photo on desktop applications when the individual image is displayed from the thumbnail grid.

 Print images will not display any type of watermark.
-Copyright information will be printed on the back of the photo.
+The copyright information will be printed on the back of the photo.

 Orders are shipped directly to the purchaser from a professional print lab within two to three weeks of the order date.